-- 7. Generally regarding the Zoning Ordinance requirement that the proposed Special Use is necessary for the public convenience at this location: - A. The Petitioner has testified on the application, "The proposed solar project is situated within a predominantly agricultural area located approximately to the north of St. Joseph, Illinois.
-Allowing this property to be developed into a solar facility will provide approximately 2 MWs of clean, renewable energy to the local electrical grid.
-In addition, this project will help generate additional income for the landowner, contribute to job creation stimulation through new investments in energy efficiency, renewables, and innovation, and help preserve the State of Illinois' low energy rates for residents and businesses within the County." - B. The State of Illinois has adopted a Renewable Portfolio Standard that established a goal of 25% of the State's energy coming from renewable sources by the year 2025. - C. The Illinois Future Energy Jobs Act requires installation of 3,000 MW of new solar capacity by the year 2030. - D. There are two existing power lines along the south and east sides of the subject property.
-The PV SOLAR FARM would connect to the line along CR 2200E.
+- 7. Generally regarding the Zoning Ordinance requirement that the proposed Special Use is necessary for the public convenience at this location: - A. The Petitioner has testified on the application, "The proposed solar project is situated within a predominantly agricultural area located to the north of St. Joseph, Illinois.
+Allowing this property to be developed into a solar facility will provide approximately 4 MWs of clean, renewable energy to the local electrical grid.
+In addition, this project will help generate additional income for the landowner, contribute to job creation stimulation through new investments in energy efficiency, renewables, and innovation, and help preserve the State of Illinois' low energy rates for residents and businesses within the County." - B. The State of Illinois has adopted a Renewable Portfolio Standard that established a goal of 25% of the State's energy coming from renewable sources by the year 2025. - C. The Illinois Future Energy Jobs Act requires installation of 3,000 MW of new solar capacity by the year 2030.

-- E. The proposed PV SOLAR FARM would connect to an existing Ameren substation located approximately one-quarter mile south of the subject property on the southwest corner of CR 1700N and CR 2200E. - (1) The subject property appears to be the closest property outside the floodplain from this substation. - F. The subject property is approximately 0.75 road mile from the I-74 exit at St. Joseph. - G. St. Joseph adopted its Comprehensive Plan on April 23, 2013.
+- D. There is an existing power line along the east side of CR 2350 E of the subject property which connects to the substation located on the southeast corner of the intersection of CR 2350E and CR 1700N. - E. The subject property is approximately 2.25 road miles from the I-74 exit at St. Joseph. - F. St. Joseph adopted its Comprehensive Plan on April 23, 2013.
 The approved Official Map of Future Land Use shows the subject property in an area that would be "maintained as primarily agriculture."